Cradle of Angels

 - the transfer of the deceased from the hospital to the Cemetery

 More than 260 families have benefitted from this program.
 (Reference 2017)

 * Memorial ceremonies dedicated to families experiencing the loss of a baby take place on the second Sunday of June of each year.
-Visit our News and events section for the schedule.
+Visit our News section for the schedule.